Summary

 At its core, MMT simply points out that we need to refocus on what really matters, which is to use our limited resources to produce things of maximum value to society, which we fail to do if we waste human resources by leaving them unemployed.
 How this is achieved – whether by printing money, borrowing, taxing or whatever, really doesn't matter – these are just monetary and fiscal tools for achieving the economic objective.

-To some extent, MMT theory embraces Keynesian economics, which relies on sovereign power to print money or borrow to "fund" government spending and thus stimulate consumer & business confidence and further economic activity & investment - with a particular focus on eliminating unemployment so there isn't an offsetting impact through higher inflation and a reduction in private spending & investment.
-In practice though it may be based on other nations lending you money, which is fine as long as that opposite monetary policy suits them because they're running a trade surplus - which essentially means they're producing goods for you now in return for you promising to do likewise in future.
+To some extent, MMT theory embraces Keynesian economics, which relies on sovereign power to print money or borrow to "fund" government spending and thus stimulate consumer & business confidence and further economic activity & investment — with a particular focus on eliminating unemployment so there isn't an offsetting impact through higher inflation and a reduction in private spending & investment.
+In practice though it may be based on other nations lending you money, which is fine as long as the opposite policy suits them because they're running a trade surplus — which essentially means they're producing goods for you now in return for you promising to do likewise in future.

 MMT seems to be often misportrayed as a philosophy that "debt doesn't matter", when really it's saying, "debt doesn't matter if using debt increases the nation's valuable output".
 But there are of course other considerations, like confidence in the currency.
 For example, if you borrow money from abroad and then devalue the currency and the bonds you've issued by "printing money", then those foreign lenders will be less keen to lend more money in future (and therefore will demand higher interest rates).
 So this still leaves much room for debate about what fiscal and monetary settings, governance systems, rules and individual obligations & incentives will help to achieve our ultimate social-economic goals.

-I am not convinced that the MMT alternative of financing budget deficits by printing money is sustainable as a routine practice (see article here).
-If governments abandoned independent central banks so they could balance budgets by printing money, with just the promise that things will get better in future, this would lack transparency & credibility, which could well cause a loss of confidence in capital markets, as it did in the 1970s.
-The other option of effectively financing deficits through "Quantitative Easing" (Q.E.) - where central banks print money to buy government bonds - probably adds credibility through effectively independent endorsement of the deficit-based fiscal strategy (which enables the government to finance it at lower interest rates), but it should be reserved for exceptional circumstances as it artificially suppresses interest rates (with a variety of undesirable consequences, such as inflating the value of assets held by the wealthy and propping up "zombie businesses" that are fundamentally not economically beneficial), and it is hard to withdraw from Q.E. without spooking the markets.
+The other option of effectively financing deficits through "Quantitative Easing" (Q.E.) – where central banks print money to buy government bonds – probably adds credibility through somewhat independent endorsement of the deficit-based fiscal strategy (which enables the government to finance it at lower interest rates), but it should be reserved for exceptional circumstances, because it artificially suppresses interest rates (with a variety of undesirable consequences, such as inflating the value of assets held by the wealthy and propping up "zombie businesses" that are fundamentally not economically beneficial), and it is hard to withdraw from Q.E. without spooking the markets.
 Ultimately this requires a credible, long-term fiscal/budget strategy that can be sustainably financed by private bond markets and supported by a progressive tax system.

 Why increase public sector wages first?